inspec/inspec-aws/docs/resources/aws_ssm_patch_baseline.md

 `baseline_id` _(required)_

-The ID of the retrieved patch baseline.
+The ID of the patch baseline.

 For additional information, see the [AWS documentation on AWS SSM PatchBaseline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-patchbaseline.html).